Law of Sines Explained: When and How to Use It

 The area of a right triangle is: Area = (1/2) × base × height.
 For right triangles, the two legs serve as the base and height, making the formula: Area = (1/2) × a × b.

-Deepen your understanding of right triangles and trigonometry with these excellent educational resources:
+Deepen your understanding of right triangles and trigonometry with our guides and tutorials: